gerarddvb/Homebridge-on-RaspberryPi/README.md

 ```

 # Notes
-* The service will restart after 10 seconds if it fails for any reason (or if you kill it for example with kill -s SIGSEGV <pid>)
+* The service will restart after 10 seconds if it fails for any reason (or if you kill it for example with 'sudo systemctl stop homebridge')
 * The system will restart after 15 seconds of inactivity
 * Install packages manually with: sudo npm install -g FOLDERNAME